amikael/HELFI/README.md

    * This seems to be limited or even contradicted by the fact that the [Westminster Leningrad Codex WLC 4.20 (WLC)](http://www.tanach.us/Pages/TEIHeader.xml) is under the copyright of the J. Alan Groves Center for Advanced Biblical Research.
 According to the locator information at (https://www.bible.com/fi/versions/904-wlc-hebrew-westminster-leningrad-codex) the WLC 4.20 is under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 However, the site of [J. Alan Groves Center for Advanced Biblical Research](https://www.grovescenter.org/) writes that "the Westminster Leningrad Codex (WLC) and the Westminster Hebrew Morphology (WHM), and the Westminster Hebrew Syntax (WHS) databases **will be released soon** under a **Creative Commons Attribution Non-Commercial No-Derivative License**."

 Our work has been based on the fact that the Leningrad Codex is in the public domain and the (Tanach.us) site distrubutes the digital text freely.
 We are not changing its license or the text, but we have changed its file format from XML to column oriented.
-This may be a problem and we continue investigating how to detect any remaining issues.
+This may be a problem and we continue investigating how to detect and address any remaining issues.
 In worst case, this could mean that we must withdraw the column oriented texts and release only less usable stand-off XML annotations as a supplement to the OSHB.
+Your help with solving the issues would be greatly appreciated.

 1. Eberhard Nestle (1904, 1913): _H Kainη ∆iaθηkη (Greek New Testament); Text with Critical Apparatus_.
 British and Foreign Bible Society.
 The first edition of 1904, and a reprinting from 1913 are available throug the Internet Archive.
 [The electronic version edited by Diego Renato dos Santos](https://sites.google.com/site/nestle1904/) is identified by http://sites.google.com/site/nestle1904/ and is in the **public domain**.